 European Power Spot Exchanges (Part 1)

-In 2021 Nord Pool has achieved a total turnover of 963 TWh traded power, thereof
+In 2022, Nord Pool had a total turnover of 1077 TWh of traded power, thereof

 The European power market is diverse.
 Besides many different market participants and a huge set of tradable power products, there are quite a few power exchanges spread across Europe.